Triton365/fast_bitwise_ops/README.md

 | v3 | 16.1ms | 15.3ms | 16.1ms |
 | v4 | 17.1ms | 14.6ms | 17.1ms |

-On random input (or on average), the floating-point-error method is **1.255x faster** than the 96-scoreboard-ops method.
+The floating-point-error method is always faster than the 96-scoreboard-ops method for all types of inputs.

+Compared to 96-scoreboard-ops method, floating-point-error method is **1.255x faster** on average (random input), **1.118x faster** in the best case, and **1.491x faster** in the worst case.

 The use of the macro results in a **1.048x speedup** on caching successes, but a **1.062x slowdown** on caching failures.
 Considering the limited number of caching slots (only 8) and the wide range of input values (-2147483648 to 2147483647), the caching failure rate is expected to be very high, so I decided not to use the macros in the main repository.